Genez-io/genezio-landing-page/deployment-platform/content/posts/build_your_first_flask_web_app_in_10_minutes_step-by-step.md

 Explanation:

-- Genezio scans your project to create a configuration file, genezio.yaml.
+- DeployApps scans your project to create a configuration file, genezio.yaml.
 - During this process, you’ll be prompted to enter the project name and region in the terminal.

 ### Step 3: Test Locally

-Run your app locally using Genezio:
+Run your app locally using DeployApps:

 ```bash
 genezio local